Nicoo-OFF/Nicoo-OFF/README.md

 🚀 Check out my Portfolio: (Work in Progress)

-I'm Nicolas Morovich a student in CS at University.
-I spend most of my time coding or studying new stuff.
+I am a student in CS at university.